-CHARLOTTESVILLE, Va. -- The family of a veteran living in Charlottesville says they received almost $25,000 in payments from the Veterans Administration following a Problem Solvers investigation.
+CHARLOTTESVILLE, Va. -- The family of a veteran living in Charlottesville says they received almost $25,000 in payments from the U.S. Department of Veterans Affairs (VA) following a Problem Solvers investigation.

 CBS 6 began reaching out to federal officials and veteran advocates in January on behalf of 93-year-old Jerry Horn.
 His service in World War II qualified him for a disability pension but the application lingered for more than a year at the VA.